gnsalok/go-codes/README.md

 ![Go Version](https://img.shields.io/badge/go-v1.20-blue.svg) [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://github.com/gnsalok/go-mastermind/blob/main/LICENSE)

-GoMastermind is a collection of various Go language programming exercises and solutions.
+GoCodes is a collection of various Go language programming exercises and solutions.
 It serves as a learning resource for Go beginners and a practice ground for experienced developers to hone their Go skills.
 Each exercise includes a problem statement and a corresponding solution implemented in Go.

 ## Table of Contents